-The travel in Japan will take place April 7-20, 2018 and include: travel to the Tokyo, Kamakura, Shirakawa-go and a one-week host school and homestay visit in Kyoto.
-In return, BHS will host Japanese students and their chaperones during the 2018-2019 school year.
+The travel in Japan will take place April 11-24, 2020 and include: travel to the Tokyo, the Iya Valley in Shikoku, and a one-week host school and homestay visit in Kyoto.
+In return, BHS will host Japanese students and their chaperones during the 2020-2021 school year.
 If you are selected to participate (and are not a graduating senior), we hope that you will be able to host a student from Japan next school year, or help us find an alternate family to host.

-The goals of this program are to speak and interact in Japanese, to build a dialog with Japanese students about US-Japan relations and topics of mutual interest, to experience life as a member of a Japanese family, to visit a Japanese school, to visit Tokyo, Kyoto, Kamakura, and Shirakwa-go, to eat food typical of these regions, and to expand students’ knowledge of Japanese culture.
+The goals of this program are to speak and interact in Japanese, to build a dialog with Japanese students about US-Japan relations and topics of mutual interest, to experience life as a member of a Japanese family, to visit a Japanese school, to visit Tokyo, Kyoto, and the Iya Valley, to eat food typical of these regions, and to expand students’ knowledge of Japanese culture.

 ITINERARY HIGHLIGHTS: Tokyo Area (3 nights/2 days):

 Visit Tokyo sites such as: Shibuya, Harajuku, Meiji Shrine, Akihabara Electronics District, Cherry Blossom Viewing in the park, Studio Ghibli Museum